-Rest areas and rest rooms are to be clean to enable employees to use them without experiencing discomfort whilst sitting or eating.
-The staff room and the dining hall are all areas available for staff to use at the required times.
+Rest areas and staff rooms are to be clean to enable employees to use them without experiencing discomfort whilst sitting or eating.
+There are two staff rooms available for staff to use at any time.

 3.30 Work Experience - Pupils